Get the forms you need.

 HOW: Save your blister packs when you open your contact lenses and enter your name in our drawing when you bring them in to our office next time you stop by.

-WHEN: November 1st, 2022 we will draw a name at random to win a free frame up to $250!
+WHEN: Drawings will be held every other month to win a free frame up to $250!

 Where are we now?

 As of 05/15/2023 we have recycled 933lbs!